appium/ruby_lib/contributing.md

 For features or bug fixes, please submit a pull request.
 Ideally there would be a test as well.
 The remainder of this doc details how to run the tests.

+If you'd like to adding new driver commands, please refer to https://github.com/appium/ruby_lib_core

 ## Tests

 - Tests are run against [appium's master branch](https://github.com/appium/appium/blob/master/docs/en/contributing-to-appium/appium-from-source.md)